 Fonds consists of individual claim files (volumes 1 to 74), transcripts of hearings, withdrawn and rejected claims, and a memorandum entitled "Appendix III, Fair Market Value," legal arguments and related material.

 Collection Search.
-Select "Finding Aid number" and enter "33-62".
-Select "Any Keyword" and enter a person's name.
+Enter the reference and a name, for example RG33-69 Sadamu.
 The case files are not digitized.
 Once you have the reference (volume and file number), you can

 Photograph album, Japanese internment camps in the Kootenays, British Columbia.